 - Adhere to the accepted style of this TRANSACTIONS as much as possible.
 While many processing programs are acceptable, there are preferred programs that, when used, substantially reduce costs incurred to the IEEE Robotics and Automation Society.
 TeX and LaTeX are preferred.
 Microsoft Word also somewhat reduces costs incurred.
 IEEE style files are available from our web site as noted above.

 The following points are important when submitting electronic manuscripts in TeX or LaTeX:

 - Include all macros (\def) that are required to produce the document.
 However, it is suggested that authors keep user-defined macros to a minimum.

 - IEEE TRANSACTIONS style dictates a 21-pica (3.5-in) column width.
 If mathematical phrases are produced with this in mind, they are apt to appear aesthetically pleasing in the final version.

-At IEEE, LaTeX style files can be obtained at IEEE.org.
+At IEEE, LaTeX style files can be obtained at the IEEE Author Center.